openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

   OpenID Connect typically leverages a registration between a Client (acting as a RP) and the OP, which pre-establishes supported functionality before a request has been made.
 This may be done statically, or may leverage a combination of OpenID Connect Discovery and OpenID Connect Dynamic Client Registration.

   In a model where each End-user is represented by a different, locally-controlled Self-Issued OP instance, Relying Parties typically cannot pre-establish registration with a Self-Issued OP.
-In another model, when all instances of Sel-Issued OPs share the same RP registration data, it is possible for the RPs to pre-establish registration with that set of Self-Issued OPs.
+In another model, when all instances of Self-Issued OPs share the same RP registration data, it is possible for the RPs to pre-establish registration with that set of Self-Issued OPs.

   This specification extends the authentication request with additional dynamic registration techniques.